What are the best cheap electric cars for 2025?

 This also means that in theory, they are quicker to charge too, with charging times taking less than 40 minutes to get from 10 to 80%.

-It’s by far the best choice for someone living in a city who doesn’t need loads of space or a great range, but who also likes the luxury one might find in a Mercedes.
+It’s by far the best choice for someone living in a city who doesn’t need loads of space or a great range, but who also likes the luxury you might find in a Mercedes.

 Kia Soul EV